Thispoetscorner.com [This Poet's Corner]

 Some are of that long shoe string that runs matrilineal

-a Major for a fair Mary, a Harris
+Through Lygon, a Major for a faire Mary, a Harris

 Coeur de Lions and their forebears;

-and with still another string, my tie, moored
+And with still another string, my tie, moored to Poseidon

-now mostly ghostly and no more.
-Add to these
+Now mostly ghostly and no more.
+Add to these add

 I am Edward, son of the same,